saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 }
 ```

-We can pass it a value of the Example enum, and it will print something based on the variant of the enum value:
+We can pass the matcher function a value of the Example enum.
+The `match` inside the function will determine what is printed to screen:

 ```rust
 matcher(Example::This);